Igorjan94/codeforces.vim/README.md

 * Use your favourite plugin manager, for example `Bundle 'Igorjan94/codeforces.vim'`, then `:PluginInstall`
 * Just clone rep to your `.vim/` directory

-all variables and functions have name with prefix 'CodeForces'
+All variables and functions have name with prefix 'CodeForces'

 ## Dependencies